Skip to content

 The most effective digital setups for established businesses combine a full website with purpose-built landing pages.
 The website does the SEO and trust-building work.
 Landing pages handle the paid campaigns.

 Example: A B2B software company has a full website with 40 pages of content, ranking for dozens of relevant keywords.
-But when they run a Google Ads campaign for a specific feature, they send that traffic to a dedicated landing page — not to the homepage — because the landing page converts 3× better.
+But when they run a Google Ads campaign for a specific feature, they send that traffic to a dedicated landing page rather than the homepage; conversion-rate uplift is typically meaningful (Unbounce, MarketingExperiments).

 This separation matters because the goals are different.
 A homepage has to appeal to every type of visitor.
 A landing page speaks only to people who clicked a specific ad, which means it can be brutally focused.